07 December 2019

-As I ride my bike up the big hill toward The Summit (something I haven’t done for a while) I look at my iPhone mounted on the handlebars and see my heart rate is at 154 – for an old bloke that’s not bad.
+As I ride my bike up the hill, I see my heart rate is at 154 – for an old bloke that’s not bad.
 It's the highest heart rate I can sustain for the 25 minutes it takes me to climb the hill.
-Despite puffing hard I was still being humiliated by other helmet heads overtaking me while chatting amicably to the rider next to them.
+Despite puffing hard I was still being humiliated by younger, fitter cyclists overtaking me while chatting amicably to the rider next to them.
 Such is life.

 I am thinking, would this be easier if I had a better bike?